esmolanka/sexp-grammar/README.md

 ============

 Invertible syntax library for serializing and deserializing Haskell structures into S-expressions.
-You can write the grammar once and get both parser and pretty-printer, for free.
+Just write a grammar once and get both parser and pretty-printer, for free.

 ```haskell